kstenerud/concise-encoding/cte-specification.md

 ### Integer

 Represents two's complement signed integers up to a width of 128 bits.
-Any number of magnitude separators `,` may be present anywhere following the first digit and prior to the last digit. `1,,00,0`, while aesthetically questionable, is valid for parsing.
-Magnitude separators have no meaning to the parser, and are discarded.

 Integers can be specified in base 2, 8, 10, or 16.
 A suffix character determines which base to interpret as: